GyanmargGuru/hk/README.md

 * Can be included in any project
 * Free for any kind of use
 * Fork or contribute, most welcome

+### Dependencies

+The demo provided here uses EasyMDE as editor.
+But you can modify it to use any text element e.g. html textarea etc.